alyssahammonds/hackutd/README.md

 - React
 - Tailwind
 - Chart.js
+- Figma

 **Backend:**
+- Python
+- Tensorflow
-- Java
+- Flask
-- Api's ... fill this out later

 ## How to Compile 💻
 *Note: You will need Node.js installed*